V-ed/vcommand-parser/README.md

 ## Usage with Option Definitions

-This package allows to define options so that you can have option aliases, descriptions, and even custom behavior ("such as does the option accepts content?").
+This package allows to define options so that you can have option aliases, descriptions, and even custom behavior (such as "does the option accepts content?").

 This is achieved using the `OptionDef` class.
 This class has 4 parameters, with only one required :